 ACL surgery – 15 things they don’t tell you

-My ACL surgery wasn’t my first time under the knife – I’d had a deviated septum repaired back in 2010.
+My ACL repair wasn’t my first time under the knife – I’d had a deviated septum repaired back in 2010.
 Yes, I know that’s commonly code for having had a nose job, but this was legit.
 It WAS!
 Anyway, I digress.

 My point was that I was no stranger to surgery, so I thought I knew what to expect.
 Ok, knee surgery meant I wouldn’t be able to walk very easily but it was key-hole surgery, no biggy, no biggy at all.
 At least that’s what the doctor led me to believe.